 Messi (Soccer), Lebron James (Basketball), Jerry Rice (Football), Michael Schumacher (Formula One) and Barry Bonds (Baseball) are all famous for being among the best of the best in their field.
 You probably know them all.

-The reason why they are so famous is because they are the ones that, because of their role, people directly related them with the team’s success.
-Just to give you an example, in soccer most famous players are strikers or left/right wingers.
-There are no right or left backs in the list of most famous players in the history of soccer.
+The reason why they are so famous is that they are the ones that, because of their role, people directly related them with the team’s success.
+Just to give you an example, in soccer most famous players are strikers or left/right-wingers.
+There are no right or left-backs in the list of most famous players in the history of soccer.
 However, you not only win a game by making a goal, but also by preventing that the other team makes a goal to your team.

-In companies we see the same situation.
+In companies, we see the same situation.
 As a person that helped other companies to build their data teams, I saw over and over again how companies focus on finding an almighty rockstar that saves the day.
-This approach hasn’t demonstrate to be very effective and drives, more often than not, to failure.
+This approach hasn’t been demonstrated to be very effective and drives, more often than not, to failure.
 Why?
 Well, companies are systems, and what’s a system?
 It’s a set of things (people, capital, technology, patents, etc) interacting together with a common objective.
-In the case of companies the objective is generating present and future value.
+In the case of companies, the objective is generating present and future value.

-1- Holistic team approach: The holistic approach takes the system as a whole, separates it into parts and improve the parts as a way of improving the whole.
-So this approach is focused in the parts of the systems.
+1- Holistic team approach: The holistic approach takes the system as a whole, separates it into parts, and improves the parts as a way of improving the whole.
+So this approach is focused on the parts of the systems.

-2- Systemic team approach: The systemic approach evaluates the interactions between the parts of the systems and try to improve those interactions one by one, starting with those that are preventing the system to improve its results.
+2- Systemic team approach: The systemic approach evaluates the interactions between the parts of the systems and tries to improve those interactions one by one, starting with those that are preventing the system to improve its results.
 Why one by one?
-Because systems are alive and when you modify one of its parts or interactions, everything changes.
-So it makes no sense to change everything together because is possible that your second bottle neck in the system, is not a bottle neck anymore after you solved the first one.
+Because systems are alive and when you modify one of their parts or interactions, everything changes.
+So it makes no sense to change everything together because is possible that your second bottleneck in the system, is not a bottleneck anymore after you solved the first one.

 Let’s see this in a simple example with soccer.
 As per the Holistic approach if you have the best 11 soccer players in a team you will win.
 If you know anything about soccer (or any other sport) you will easily realize how absurd this premise is.

-The wining teams are not the ones with the best players but the one with those players that even when they are not extraordinarily good (good enough for the class they are playing) they interact in the best way.
+The winning teams are not the ones with the best players but the ones with those players that even when they are not extraordinarily good (good enough for the class they are playing) they interact in the best way.

-In 2009, Estudiantes de la Plata (My favority soccer team) played against Barcelona (Barca) FIFA Club World Cup Final.
-“El Barca” has a value of around 3.28BB and hire some of the best soccer players in the world (including Messi).
-On the other hand, the Estudiantes de La Plata’s team, worth probably less than 50 million dollars and none of the team members where outstanding players.
+In 2009, Estudiantes de la Plata (My favorite soccer team) played against Barcelona (Barca) FIFA Club World Cup Final.
+“El Barca” has a value of around 3.28BB and hires some of the best soccer players in the world (including Messi).
+On the other hand, the Estudiantes de La Plata’s team, worth probably less than 50 million dollars, and none of the team members were outstanding players.
 So how can Estudiantes de La Plata be in the FIFA Club World Cup Final playing against Barca?
-Because its team members interacted in an outstanding way, mainly because of the great leadership of Juan Sebastian Veron.
+Because its team members interacted outstandingly, mainly because of the great leadership of Juan Sebastian Veron.

 Getting back to companies.
-The best results are achieved by those companies with great leadership that allows every team member who understands what it’s expected from them (here Analytics is key, goals and metrics are the best way to keep people laser focused in those activities that the company is expecting from them) and how they can get there.
-However is shocking to know that most companies invests nothing or very little on team building.
+The best results are achieved by those companies with great leadership that allows every team member who understands what it’s expected from them (here Analytics is key, goals, and metrics are the best way to keep people laser-focused in those activities that the company is expecting from them) and how they can get there.
+However, it is shocking to know that most companies invest nothing or very little in team building.
 The best new team member is not just the most capable, but also the one that can better fit in the current team.